Dam tot Damloop

-The race is jointly organised by Stichting Sportevenementen Le Champion and two running clubs (AV Atos and AV Aalsmeer).
+The races are jointly organised by Stichting Sportevenementen Le Champion and two running clubs (AV Atos and AV Aalsmeer).

 In addition to the main 10-mile race, the event hosts shorter races for children and several business team competitions.
 The Dam tot Damloop 10-miler attracts high level of participation: almost 10,000 runners competed in 1990, rising to almost 20,000 in 1999 and almost 40,000 in 2008.

-Damloop by night

 The Damloop by night takes place the evening before the main Dam tot Damloop race.
 It is a 5-mile race in the dark through the centre of Zaandam.